Jianghaowen/-imitating-Sina-micro-blog-personal-page/README.md

 # -imitation-Sina-micro-blog-personal-page

 I make a imitation of sina micro-blog my personal page. all code is by myself.If you careful see. you can find the difference with real one.
+You can see the effect http://jianghaowen.com/xinlang/     here
 I use a viewer plug-in  to make it possible to show the picture in personal page like below.
 You can use it to rotary enlargement and reduction etc
 ![picture](imagin/1.png)
 If you want to add more picture to use this function.